soverenio/docs/docs/administration/securing-sensor.md

 # Securing the Sensor

-Sovereign Data-in-motion (DIM) and Data-at-rest (DAR) Sensors are currently deployed in a Kubernetes environment.
+Soveren Data-in-motion (DIM) and Data-at-rest (DAR) Sensors are currently deployed in a Kubernetes environment.
 Below is a description of specific security aspects and configuration options that you might want to consider.

 Please also refer to the [separate guide](../configuring-sensor/) for configuration options that are not related to security.
-You may also want to check [our current helm chart](https://github.com/soverenio/helm-charts/) for all values that can be tuned for the Sovereign Sensors.
+You may also want to check [our current helm chart](https://github.com/soverenio/helm-charts/) for all values that can be tuned for the Soveren Sensors.

 ## Access to Kubernetes API

-The Sovereign Data-in-motion (DIM) Sensor subscribes to a significant amount of metadata from the Kubernetes API.
+The Soveren Data-in-motion (DIM) Sensor subscribes to a significant amount of metadata from the Kubernetes API.
 A dedicated `ServiceAccount` is created for this purpose.
 This `ServiceAccount` is granted cluster-wide permissions (`ClusterRoleBinding`) to `get`, `list`, and `watch` several `apiGroups`.

 ## Proxying the traffic